sonic-net/SONiC/doc/monitoring_containers/monitoring_containers.md

 auto-restart feature for each docker container.
 Users can easily use CLI to check and configure the corresponding docker container status.

-### 2.2.4 Restart Docker Container per high memory usage
+### 2.2.4 Restarting Docker Container per High Memory Usage
 The design principle behind this high memory restart is docker container will be restarted if memory usage of it is continuously larger than the threshold during a monitoring interval.
 Restarting the entire container ensures that configuration is reloaded and all processes in the container